Korrigum

 The korrigum (Damaliscus lunatus korrigum), also known as Senegal hartebeest, is a subspecies of the topi, a large African antelope.

 Taxonomy

 An 1822–1824 British expedition across the Sahara to the ancient kingdom of Bornu, returned with single set of horns of an antelope known in the language of that land as a korrigum.
 These horns were classified as a new species by William Ogilby in an article in the journal Proceedings of the Zoological Society of London dated 1836, but published in 1837.

 Description

-Korrigan were said to differ from the tiang subspecies based on the tail tuft being more bushy, and the pelage being more reddish.
+Korrigum were said to differ from the tiang subspecies based on the tail tuft being more bushy, and the pelage being more reddish.
 In the tiang, the patches of dark hair on the legs were said to be somewhat larger.
 In the Belgian Congo, a topi was shot in the 19th century which is intermediate between these two.

 Morphometrically, korrigan and tiang were found to be indistinguishable.